The Way of being

 If its form alone does not disallow realization, it is possible in the sense of conceptual possibility (hereafter: c-possibility), i.e., logical possibility (L-possibility).

-If a logically possible being (one whose conception is logically possible) cannot be realized in a world because its form is incompatible with the form of that world, it is impossible in a world, w; if it can be realized there it has possibility in that world, or w-possibility; if that world is the universe, the possibility is u-possibility, or just possibility.
+If a logically possible being (one whose conception is logically possible) cannot be realized in a world because its form is incompatible with the form of that world, it is impossible in the world; if its form is compatible with the form of the world, it has possibility in that world, or w-possibility; if that world is the universe, the possibility is u-possibility, or just possibility.

 If from the void, a (logically) possible being did not emerge, that would be a law of the void.